Z5 (computer)

-The Z5 was a computer designed by Konrad Zuse and manufactured by Zuse KG following an order by Ernst Leitz GmbH in Wetzlar in 1950.
-The computer was delivered in July 1953 and was the first commercial built-to-order mainframe in Germany.
-The computer was purchased to help with the design of optical lens systems.
+The Z5 was an electromechanical relay computer designed by Konrad Zuse and manufactured by Zuse KG following a commission from Ernst Leitz GmbH in Wetzlar in 1950.
+Delivered in July 1953, it was the first commercial built-to-order mainframe in Germany.
+The machine was purchased to support the design and optimisation of optical lens systems, a computationally intensive task that had previously required large teams of human computers.

-The Z5 is the successor of the Z4, and is much more compact and powerful.
-Zuse implemented the machine with relays, since vacuum tubes were too unreliable at the time.
-The Z5 used the same principles as the Z4, but was six times faster.

-It also had punched tape readers, which the Z4 did not have.
-It had conditional branching and five subroutine loops.